Sure Dividend

 Clearly, dividend growth stocks have the power to generate excellent investment returns.
 Aside from performance, there are other reasons why we like investing in dividend growth stocks.

 First of all, dividend growth stocks are an excellent option for retirees and other income-focused investors because they allow you to generate rising income over time without contributing any more money to your investment portfolio.
-This simulates the salary increases that non-retirees (usually) experience year-in and year-out.

 Secondly, most dividend growth stocks are stable, well-established businesses with easy-to-understand business models.
 Notable examples include Johnson & Johnson (JNJ), Wal-Mart (WMT), and McDonald’s (MCD).
-The stability of these companies allow investors to have considerable peace of mind while owning fractional interests in these companies.

 Lastly, dividend growth stocks are here for the long run.
 When you buy shares of a company that has raised its dividend each and every year for multiple decades, you know that its business model will stand the test of time.
-When recessions come (as we know they will), owning dividend growth stocks will allow us to stay the course while uncertainty and volatility increase.

 Final Thoughts